 Here is another image showing the component servers:

 The core SAP Mobile Banking application runs on an app server, and is composed of bundles running on Apache Felix, which is an OSGi container.
 The OSGi framework provides better encapsulation of actions and allows for dynamic reloading of code.
 The web application makes the service calls into the core banking system at Banco de Chile by calling web services.

+The Mobile Banking WAP interface will be deployed as a WAR file, which will be deployed to Apache so it can serve the HTML, CSS, and image files used by the application.

+In addition to functioning as a web server, Apache will be used as a reverse proxy.
+This is required because of the “Same origin policy” (http://en.wikipedia.org/wiki/Same_origin_policy), which requires that the HTML files and the AJAX services be provided by the same server (hostname + port).
+The reverse proxy can also be used for the SSL termination.
+See the following illustration.

 The Mobile Banking installable applications can be downloaded from app stores for Apple and Android devices.